XCookieTechX/2021-ISU2/README.md

 # 2021-ISU2
-Anoms for ISU2 Cyber Defense Competition in 2021
+Anomalies (challenges) for ISU2 Cyber Defense Competition in 2021

 1. Description.md is the description of the challenge